GlorytoAlmightyGod/let_me_SEE_freely/README.md

 THEN many problems can be fixed without making it do MUCH things. less conditions, less instructions, clear instructions, less exceptions.

+(i am afraid of knowing what i want? am i afraid of knowing that i am incapable of knowing what i want? am i afraid of finding out that it is not doable? i am afraid of not being able to find what i missed? i am afraid of knowing that there is something worth knowing in it? i am afraid of coming to know of more than 1 AIMs? i am afraid of failing to find that which i assume to be a certain way but is NOT?)

+i can not have a belief in "I (ALLREADY) KNOW THIS!!!"?

 IF i do not know what i want to be done;
 THEN is it NOT possible for me to know what i want to be done?
 IF i do not know how to do what i want to be done;
 THEN is it NOT possible for me to know how to do it? is it NOT possible for me to do it?

+just because i have a certain belief of "i can not possibly do that", i proceed to think in a different way!! i do not even know what i am trying to do! but i force myself to do it and also punish myself if failure is encountered.